In: Blog

 Calculating the Amount Owed

-Determine the precise sales tax amount by multiplying the taxable sales by the applicable HST rate, currently 13%.
-For instance, if your business generates $50,000 in taxable sales, the HST owed is $6,500.
-Consider any input tax credits, which may reduce the amount payable.
-Accurately maintaining records is crucial for verifying calculations and supporting claims.
+Determine the sales tax amount by multiplying the taxable sales by the HST rate, which is 13%.
+If your business makes $50,000 in taxable sales, the HST owed is $6,500.
+Also, think about any input tax credits that might lower what you owe.
+Keeping good records is important for checking calculations and backing up claims.

 Filing Sales Tax Returns

-After calculating the owed amount, file your sales tax returns with the Canada Revenue Agency (CRA).
-Businesses typically file quarterly or annually, depending on revenue levels.
-Use the CRA’s online portal for submissions to streamline the process and ensure timeliness.
-Fines for late filing can reach 10% of the outstanding balance, so punctuality is key.
+After finding out how much you owe, file your sales tax returns with the Canada Revenue Agency (CRA).
+Businesses usually file every three months or each year based on their income.
+Use the CRA’s online site to make it easier and to be on time.
+Fines for late filing can be as high as 10% of what you owe, so it is important to be timely.

 Payment Options for Remittance